AwalaApp/network-website/users/download.md

 Please keep in mind that **there are no Awala-compatible apps for the general public yet**.
 Most people downloading Awala today are software developers who want to build apps on top of it.

-By downloading, distributing and using Awala, you agree to abide by [our terms of service]({% link legal/terms.md %}).
+By downloading, distributing or using Awala, you agree to abide by [our terms of service]({% link legal/terms.md %}).

 {% include awala_download.html %}

-## We work hard not to let you down!
+## We work hard not to let you down

 We're committed to the principles of freedom of speech, personal privacy, transparency and net neutrality.
-When you use the Awala app, you can be certain that it's only going to be transmitting the data that's strictly necessary.
-So there's no _phoning home_, pesky ads or analytics!
+When you use the Awala app, you can be certain that there's nothing dodgy going on behind the scenes: there's no _phoning home_, pesky ads or analytics.

 The best thing is that you don't have to take our word for it: